ansys/scade-git/doc/source/contributing.rst

     .\doc\make.bat html
     start .\doc\_build\html\index.html

-However, the recommended way of checking documentation integrity is to use ``tox``:
+However, the recommended way for checking documentation integrity is to use ``tox``:

 .. code:: bash